dustymirror/DRUNKDARD_BEHAVIOR_RESEARCH_CENTER/README.md

 ## Counterpoint

-Counterpoint introduces a stronger relationship between the two agents.
+Counterpoint mode introduces a stronger relationship between the two agents.

+This mode originates from the author’s first written score, XTS0001 —— a piece in which two performers attempt to execute mirror-image movements in a symmetrical space, relying solely on their sense of hearing.
+At a slightly faster tempo, it tends to lose the beat quite a bit, so it’s rather lazy.

 The agents influence each other while maintaining independent movement.